6 Trends Your Salon Should Implement

 2. Offer Natural Beauty Treatments

 A growing number of women are rejecting chemical-laden beauty products and opting for natural or organic products.
 This trend is only going to continue, and you could be missing out on revenue if you don’t offer an organic alternative.
-Some salons, like Inspire Salon in Maryland, only offer products that are non-toxic and free from formaldehyde, ammonia-free, and not tested on animals.

 3. Add a Selfie Station